sophgo/sophon-demo/sample/YOLOv5/README_EN.md

 * Support single batch and multi-batch model inference
 * Support 1 output and 3 output model inference
 * Support for picture and video testing
-* Support NMS postprocessing CPU acceleration
+* Support NMS postprocessing acceleration

 ## 3. Prepare Models and Data
 It is recommended to use TPU-MLIR to compile BModel, Pytorch model to export to onnx model before compilation, if the tpu-mlir version you are using is >= v1.3.0 (i.e. official website v23.07.01), you can use the torchscript model directly.
 For more information, please see [YOLOv5 Model Export](./docs/YOLOv5_Export_Guide_EN.md).